johnalison/WorkingPhilosophy/BookNotes/OurOrientalHeritage.md

 - The recovery of Egypt is one of the most brilliant chapters in archaeology.
 The Middle Ages know of Egypt as a Roman colony and a Christian settlement; the Renaissance presumed that civilization had begun with Greece; even the Enlightenment, though it concerned itself intelligently with China and India, know nothing of Egypt beyond the Pyramids.
 Egyptology was a by-product of Napoleonic imperialism.

-- The first person in known history is not a conqueror or a king bug an artist and a scientist - Imhotep, physician, architect and chief adviser of King Zoser (3150 BC).
+- The first person in known history is not a conqueror or a king but an artist and a scientist - Imhotep, physician, architect and chief adviser of King Zoser (3150 BC).

 - Civilization like life, destroys what it has perfected.

-- the alternation between centralized and decentralized power is one of the cyclical rhythms of history, as if man tried alternately of immoderate liberty and excessive order.
+- The alternation between centralized and decentralized power is one of the cyclical rhythms of history, as if man tried alternately of immoderate liberty and excessive order.

 - Ancient civilizations where little isles in a sea of barbarism, prosperous settlements surrounded by hungry, envious and warlike hunters and herders; at any moment the wall of defense could be broken down.